Su1kii/Su1kii/README.md

 Specializing in **payment infrastructure, distributed systems, and backend architecture** — building systems that handle real money, real users, and real consequences.

+How I approach a system: constraints and failure modes first, schema second, endpoints last.
+The stack follows once the shape of the problem is clear.

 - 🏗️ Shipped production platforms for real businesses with live users and active payments
 - 💳 Deep experience with **Stripe webhooks, idempotency, event deduplication, and retry logic**
 - ⚙️ Build enterprise-grade backends with **queues, workers, async processing, and role-based security**